 Do not feed high protein mixes, mixes with fruit in them, all ‘luxury’ mixes, sticky treats with sugar, oil or seeds.
 Do not feed fruit and in particular do not let your rabbit eat the pips in fruit.
 While rabbits can eat the baby sweetcorn found in Chinese dishes, the large ordinary sweetcorn (maize) should not be given to them.
 It can cause a blockage.
 Remember – a rich diet or rich treats means digestive upsets, sometimes making a rabbit aggressive (McBride & Wickens, l997).

 NEVER give sticky treats, dairy treats or any treats with honey.
-The best treats are wild plants like sow thistle, groundsel, plantain, clover, dandelion, brambles, etc. Or garden veg like carrot, swede, turnip, broccoli.
-Be sparing with fruit – only teaspoonful of apple, pear, strawberries etc. Don’t feed lettuce.
+The best treats are wild plants like sow thistle, groundsel, plantain, clover, dandelion, brambles, etc. Or garden veg like broccoli.
+Do not feed too much root veg.
+Don’t feed fruit.
+Don’t feed lettuce.
 Oxbow hay cakes are really good treats.
 Excel Nature Snacks are OK too.
 Do not feed locust beans.
 These are sometimes still sold as treats but the locust bean can get stuck in the small intestine and kill the rabbit (Harcourt-Brown 2002).

 It is important to feed rabbits grass and wild foods but do not feed rhubarb stems or leaves, potato or tomato leaves or stems, beetroot leaves, buttercup flowers or leaves, runner beans or runner bean leaves.
 Do not let house rabbits eat the house plant Dieffenbacchia, avocado (leaves or fruit), holly, ivy, miseltoe.
 Do not give conifer branches or leaves.
 Kale, carrot tops, spinach, cabbage, spring greens, Brussel sprouts should be fed only in small quantities.
 Aramanthus species, lincluding Love-Lies-Bleeding, are known to be toxic to rabbits (Harcourt-Brown 2002).
 Many human foods like chocolate or alcohol are poisonous.
 Even safe human foods are too rich for rabbits.
 You wouldn’t eat rabbit pellets so why feed them human cake?
 Never give human drugs to rabbits.
 These could kill them.
 For a longer list look at the Rabbit Welfare website.